jleiandy/Twiddler/README.md

 ## About

-Twiddler is a shallow Twitter frontend clone created with vanilla Javascript, jQuery, and CSS3.
+Twiddler is a shallow Twitter front-end clone created with vanilla Javascript, jQuery, and CSS3.

 ## App Features